hpsc-lab/spp2256-software-dev/README.md

 For the tutorials we will use [Pluto.jl](https://plutojl.org/) notebooks in [Julia](https://julialang.org/).

 ### Installing Julia
 Download and install Julia for your platform from [here](https://julialang.org/downloads/).
+For this workshop, please make sure to use Julia v1.11.

 ### Installing Pluto.jl
 Start Julia